 Do I have to choose?

-I’ve never been outside North America but I plan on visiting the Scandinavian countries and Iceland before my time is up.
+I’ve never been outside North America but I plan on visiting the Scandinavian countries, Greenland, and Iceland before my time is up.

-Italy.
-You have to go to Italy.
-Fabulous!
-Add it to your list.
-Favorite musical artist.
+Vince, you must go to Italy.
+Don't we have mutual relatives from Sicily?
+I think so.
+Who is your favorite musical artist?
 Do you listen to music when you write?
 What?

 I have lots of favorite artists, mostly in the rock genre, and don’t normally listen to music when I write.
 When I do, I usually try to find something mellow in my collection.
 It just depends on my mood.

 I have a Jerry Seinfeld sense of humor so I usually find humor in everyday life.
 I think I’ve got a little of both Jerry Seinfeld and George Costanza in me.
 I can relate to both characters.
 Some of these personality traits certainly come through in my writing.

 How old were you when you started writing?